strontic/strontic.github.io/xcyclopedia/library/conhost.exe-B577C5F724544F0C677F9C51D9B7B481.md

-[HFINDSTR        Searches for strings in files.
+[HFINDSTR        Searches for strings in files.
 FOR            Runs a specified command for each file in a set of files.
 FORMAT         Formats a disk for use with Windows.
 FSUTIL         Displays or configures the file system properties.